-Amari Refugee Camp, located near the city of Ramallah, is home to more than 10,000 people - the refugees from the 1948 war and their descendents.
-They originated from the cities of Lydd, Ramla, Jaffa, and surrounding villages in central Palestine.
-After four generations in exile, the densely populated camp of today struggles with overcrowding, poor infrastructure and high poverty and unemployment rates.
+The Camp is home to more than 10,000 people - the refugees from the 1948 war and their descendents from the central Palestinie, including cities of Lydd, Ramla, and Jaffa.
+After four generations in exile, the densely populated camp of today struggles with overcrowding, poor infrastructure, poverty and unemployment.

 Women's Program Center